adrianpk/clio/docs/gallery/content.md

 ## "Stacked" Style

-The default style.
 The title is rendered below the image.

 ![Stacked Style](../img/generated-html-stacked.png)